cireneirbo/cireneirbo/README.md

 - 🔭 I’m currently working on `>>>`
     - [Earth Observation System](https://github.com/cireneirbo/Earth-Observation-System) - full-stack ReactJS/ExpressJS app using NASA API.
     - [cireneirbo.com](https://github.com/cireneirbo/cireneirbo.com) - ReactJS portfolio webpage.
-    - [identi-flora-cation](https://github.com/cireneirbo/identi-flora-cation) - full-stack MongoDB/Express.js/React.js/Node.js app.
+    - [identi-flora-cation](https://github.com/cireneirbo/identi-flora-cation) - full-stack ExpressJS personal API with a ReactJS app for identifying local SW FL plants.
 - 🌱 I’m currently learning `>>>` `MongoDB, Express.js, React.js, and Node.js.`
 - 🐱‍🏍 Feel free to make pull requests on my [free-to-use-API-list](https://github.com/cireneirbo/free-to-use-API-list)!
 - 👯 I’m looking to collaborate on `>>>` `open-source projects that care more about the end-user than corporate profit margins.
 It is my firm belief that code should be used to improve the quality of life for all of the inhabitants of this wonderful world.`